waggle-sensor/waggle-sensor.github.io/sage/agenda.md

 	- Programming Environment and Data Pipeline (Keahy, 10 min)
 	- ML Inference at the Edge and Training in the Cloud (Ferrier, 10 min)
 * __12:30 Lunch__
-* __13:30 Plenary 3:__ SAGE Partner
- Instruments: How Will AI@Edge Be Integrated
+* __13:30 Plenary 3:__ SAGE Partner Instruments: How Will AI@Edge Be Integrated
-Moderator: Charlie Catlett, UChicago
+	- Moderator: Charlie Catlett, UChicago
-Purpose: Preliminary descriptions
- of what new measurements, sensors, AI@Edge capabilities, will be required for each instrument (e.g., what will the Waggle configuration look like for each instrument?).
+	- Purpose: Preliminary descriptions of what new measurements, sensors, AI@Edge capabilities, will be required for each instrument 		(e.g., what will the Waggle configuration look like for each instrument?).
-Format: Short talks describing how
- AI@Edge/Waggle will be integrated to augment the instrument
+	- Format: Short talks describing how AI@Edge/Waggle will be integrated to augment the instrument NEON (Eugene Kelly, CSU), AoT

-NEON
- (Eugene Kelly, CSU)

-AoT
- (Charlie Catlett , UChicago)
+ (Charlie Catlett , UChicago), HPWREN (Ilkay Altintas, SDSC), ARM (Scott Collis, NU), LPZoo (Seth Magle, LPZoo).

-HPWREN
- (Ilkay Altintas, SDSC)

-ARM
- (Scott Collis, NU)

-LPZoo
- (Seth Magle, LPZoo)

-15:00 Plenary Session 4: Round
- Table on Bringing the Vision & Science Together
+* __15:00 Plenary Session 4:__ Round Table on Bringing the Vision & Science Together
-Moderator: Rick Stevens, UChicago
+	- Moderator: Rick Stevens, UChicago
-Purpose: Review the science discussions, instrument architecture, and vision - What are the key challenges?
+	- Purpose: Review the science discussions, instrument architecture, and vision - What are the key challenges?
 How do our science challenges relate to NSF Big Ideas?
 Convergent Science?
 What are we missing?.
-Format: Panel Discussion and Round
+	- Format: Panel Discussion and Round Table
- Table

-Panelists:  Dan Reed (Utah), Jim
- Olds (GMU), Valerie Taylor (UChicago), Nicki Hickmon (ANL), Pete Beckman (NU)
+	- Panelists:  Dan Reed (Utah), Jim Olds (GMU), Valerie Taylor (UChicago), Nicki Hickmon (ANL), Pete Beckman (NU)

-16:00
- (adjourn for those not
- leading working groups or serving as scribes)
+* __16:00:__ Working Group Leaders and Scribes Planning Session (adjourn for those not leading working groups or serving as scribes)

-16:00 Working Group Leaders
- and Scribes Planning Session
-Purpose: Proposal Outline Overview and Working Group Charters
+	- Purpose: Proposal Outline Overview and Working Group Charters

-Working Groups:

-Convergent Science Questions (Jim Olds, GMU; Dan Reed, Utah; Howard Nusbaum, UChicago)
+	- Working Group 1: Convergent Science Questions (Jim Olds, GMU; Dan Reed, Utah; Howard Nusbaum, UChicago)

-Charter: Outline multiple convergent science questions and their testable hypotheses.
+	- Charter: Outline multiple convergent science questions and their testable hypotheses.
-B.
- Cyberinfrastructure (Pete Beckman, NU; Nicola Ferrier, UChicago)
+	- Working Group 2: Cyberinfrastructure (Pete Beckman, NU; Nicola Ferrier, UChicago)
-Charter: Outline hardware and software development required to build and operate SAGE.
+	- Charter: Outline hardware and software development required to build and operate SAGE.
-C.
- Broader Impacts (Valerie Taylor, UChicago; Stacie Williams, UChicago; Michael Papka, NIU))
+	- Working Group 3: Broader Impacts (Valerie Taylor, UChicago; Stacie Williams, UChicago; Michael Papka, NIU))
-Charter: Outline broadening participation, training, and education efforts including data dissemination to diverse scientific and other communities to provide a persistent national data resource.
+	- Charter: Outline broadening participation, training, and education efforts including data dissemination to diverse scientific 		and other communities to provide a persistent national data resource.
-D.
- Project Management, Construction, Operation (Charlie Catlett, UChicago; Brenna Berman, City Tech)
+	- Working Group 4: Project Management, Construction, Operation (Charlie Catlett, UChicago; Brenna Berman, City Tech)
-Charter: Outline project work plans, operational requirements, and sustainable support plan.
+	- Charter: Outline project work plans, operational requirements, and sustainable support plan.

-April
- 30: Working Groups
+## April 30: Working Groups
-09:00  Working Groups Session
+* __09:00 Working Groups Session__
- 1: Survey, Inventory, Outline
+	- Session 1: Survey, Inventory, Outline
-Purpose: Refine and finalize outline of assigned proposal sections, lay out big questions, plans, etc. for each.
+	- Purpose: Refine and finalize outline of assigned proposal sections, lay out big questions, plans, etc. for each.
 What are the “big take-away” messages for these sections?

-10:45
-Break
+* __10:45 Break__

-11:00 Working Groups Session
+* __11:00 Working Groups Session__
- 2: Initial Drafts
+ 	- Session 2: Initial Drafts
-Purpose: Create a draft of each proposal section in bullet form highlighting the major points to be covered and the structure (subsections) of each section.
+	- Purpose: Create a draft of each proposal section in bullet form highlighting the major points to be covered and the structure (subsections) of each section.

-12:30
-Lunch

-(adjourn
+* __12:30 Lunch__
- for those not
- leading working groups or serving as scribes)
+(adjourn for those not leading working groups or serving as scribes)

-13:30 Working Group Leads and
+* __13:30__ Working Group Leads and Scribes Convene
- Scribes Convene
-Purpose: Create a draft of the proposal, identify holes and outline changes needed, review proposal completion schedule (proposal is due May 20, 2019)
+	- Purpose: Create a draft of the proposal, identify holes and outline changes needed, review proposal completion schedule (proposal is due May 20, 2019)

-15:30
- adjourn
+* __15:30__ Adjourn